Amber glass cake stand with blue and white vintage tea and toast plates in white dish rack in eclectic interiors kitchen.

 And did we have fun!

-From a local favorite, Stone House Antique Center, to the ever-eclectic interiors of The Big Red Barn in Bellows Falls, Vermont.
+From a local favorite, Stone House Antique Center, to the ever-eclectic home decor of The Big Red Barn in Bellows Falls, Vermont.
+For a list of my favorite vintage stops throughout New England, explore my Vintage and Thrift Shopping Adventures Across New England page.

 It was on this adventure that I discovered this yellowware pitcher with blue stripes and a set of Ralph Lauren’s Somerset Island floral mugs to add to our kitchen.